-At this point Eating Better is not focussing on dairy products as unlike meat, in the UK we do not over-consume dairy relative to healthy eating guidelines.
-However, there are still animal welfare and environmental implications of intensive dairy production, so we support better dairy systems (see What do we mean by better meat).
+Due to the animal welfare and environmental implications of intensive dairy production, we support better dairy systems (see What do we mean by better meat).
 This includes organic systems and those with dual use animal breeds (meat and milk) which may be higher welfare, better for the environment and provide higher returns for producers.

 The welfare concerns in respect of dairy farming relate particularly to breeding for high yield and a trend towards mega-farms and zero-grazing.
 These systems restrict a cow’s ability to express her natural behaviours, such as grazing.
 Being ruminants, cows easily digest grasses and hay.
 In order to maximise milk yield, many cows are now reliant on a diet of cereals and soy.
 These are not her natural foods and can have adverse health impacts, such as increasing the cow’s likelihood of lameness.
 Because of breeding and feeding practices, a typical high-yielding dairy cow now produces around 10 times as much milk as her calf (which is removed soon after birth) would have drunk.